-We want to emphasize a crucial point – we do not make any such claims, nor will we ever do so.
+We want to emphasise a crucial point – we do not make any such claims, nor will we ever do so.
 It is important to understand that achieving true accessibility and legal compliance are not simple tasks that can be accomplished instantaneously.
 The solutions that make such bold claims are unable to fundamentally alter the website’s structure, which is what truly matters in terms of conformance and compliance.

-Yet, with so many companies offering so-called ‘failsafe solutions’ these days, we’re being asked with the increasing frequency where we stand on the issues of accessibility vs usability vs compliance – and how effective our products are at achieving any of them.
+Yet, with so many companies offering so-called ‘failsafe solutions’ these days, we’re being asked with increasing frequency where we stand on the issues of accessibility vs usability vs compliance – and how effective our products are at achieving any of them.

 So, it’s time to talk about the elephant in the room, tackle these questions head-on, and clarify our market position.
 To explain properly, we need to go back to the very beginning…

 How it All Started

 Like many SaaS companies, Recite Me was initially born out of frustration – and the desire of one strong-willed individual to find a better solution.
 You may already be familiar with the story of how Reed Hastings founded Netflix after becoming annoyed at paying a $40 overdue fine when he rented the Apollo 13 movie from Blockbuster.
 Well, Recite Me’s inception has a similar root cause.